WhitePhosphor/PaperMC-Docs-CN/docs-cn/versioned/paper/content/1.19/dev/getting-started/paper-plugins.md

 :::note[Plugin Loading Order]

 Note that [unlike Bukkit plugins](#load-order-logic-split), dependencies are independent of the plugin load order.
-This means that although declaring a dependency will give you access to its classes, if you require it to be initialised before your plugin is loaded, see how to [declare load order](#load-order-declaration).
+This means that although declaring a dependency will give you access to its classes, if you require it to be initialized before your plugin is loaded, see how to [declare load order](#load-order-declaration).
 :::

 ### Load Order Declaration